dwliv/major-project/proposal.md

 # Project Description

-- For right now what I'm thinking if building is a level of New Super Mario Bros for the Nintendo DS in 2006.
-Just a basic level from world one is what I will try to build
+- For right now what I'm thinking of building is a level of New Super Mario Bros for the Nintendo DS in 2006.
+Just a basic level from world one is what I will try to build.

 ## Needs to have list